Get the most out of your dependent medical expenses…… money back!

 - Amount Paid Out of Pocket

-- This is important – make sure it notes that the account has been paid or you have cancelled check or credit card receipt to back the expenditure up.
+- This is important.
+Make sure the receipt reflects that the account has been paid or have the corresponding cancelled check or credit card receipt. to back the expenditure up.